 In 2019, Wyoming will celebrate the 150th anniversary of women's suffrage in the state.
 To celebrate, we're deeming 2019 the Year of Wyoming Women.
 To this day the ladies of Wyoming continue a strong legacy of female empowerment and leadership, pushing boundaries to live out their dreams.
-Explore the stories of four inspiring Wyoming women.
+Explore the stories of these inspiring Wyoming women.

 Share your own stories with us on social media using #ThatsWYwomen.

 Lindsay is an artist, photographer and fifth-generation native of Wyoming whose latest project, Women in Wyoming, tells the stories of and celebrates the achievements, power and learned wisdom of contemporary Wyoming women through art and media.

 Amber and her family started Backwards Distillery to create quality, locally-crafted spirits to share with their community.
 Striving to put Wyoming distillers on the map, this distillery co-owner helped found the Wyoming Distillers Guild and is currently the organization’s president.